 What is a Will?

 A Will is a legal document stating what you would like to be done with your assets after you die, as well as how you may want any affairs handled.
-It comes into effect after your death and means the courts have to follow the guidance you have stated into the document to distribute your assets to whoever you have chosen them to go to.
+It comes into effect after your death and your Executors have to follow the instructions stated in the Will and distribute your assets to whoever you have chosen them to go to.

 Want to learn more about a Will?
 Read our article on What is a Will